THE BIGGEST MISTAKES I MADE POWDER COATING

 All thread holes should definitely be masked, you don’t want cured powder in threads.
 We use high temp silicone plugs and/or high temp powder coating tape to prevent powder for getting into certain places.
 We’ve had better results removing the plugs prior to curing and if you accidentally touch the powder, just use some compressed air to lightly dust off the area and reapply some more powder.
 A small vacuum attachment kit with different attachments also works well at removing powder prior to curing.
 If you need to remove the tape, you can slightly heat the part up then carefully remove the tape.

-APPLYING THE POWDER ONTO YOUR PART
+APPLYING POWDER ONTO PART

 Another common issue is dealing with overspray, which can look overly glossy and sometimes create a look called orange peel.
 First, make sure your air regulator is working correctly and can maintain 10 PSI of air pressure.
 Some smaller and cheaper air compressors don’t have a good air pressure regulators, so throw one inline or right before your powder coating spray gun along with a water filter separator.